 Hi!
 I’m Jackie.
 I’m a mom and a blogger in love with natural, simple, Christian living and parenting.
 I blog about topics that move me, things that I’ve learned, and things I’m still learning.
-I have a twenty-two year old daughter (along with a son-in-law to be!), a twenty year old daughter and a sixteen year old son.
+I have a twenty-four year old daughter and a son-in-law, a twenty-two year old daughter and a nineteen year old son.
 Although I fall into the “crunchy” category of moms, there are no extremes here.
 I don’t follow certain crunchy principles for the sake of being different or fitting into a mold.
 I just do what I think is best for my family.
 I hope this blog can be a place for people of different backgrounds to come and offer their advice, and learn from one another.I know this sounds cheesy but I really love to learn, and to share with others what I’ve learned.
 I have a degree in education so sharing what I learn is important to me.
 But most of what I’ve learned is from my own curiosity, experiences, and self-study.
 I love to encourage others to be their own teachers, and to question everything.
 We all have access to the same information as doctors, educators, and other professionals.
 It’s just a matter of digging around to find what we’re looking for.
 Of course, experienced professionals can be great help, but we have to help ourselves too.
 Knowledge is power!

 Being a mom and wife is the most fulfilling job in the world.
 I wouldn’t trade it for anything.
 It’s not easy though.
 It’s a daily struggle to raise my children in this broken world.
 I long to live life as God originally intended, but I am forced to improvise.
 I try every morning to pray (although sometimes I forget, and you can tell), Lord, please help me to be the best wife and mother I can be today.
 Give me the patience, energy, resources, and wisdom to do this job properly.
 And Lord, when I fail, please raise our kids right.
 Amen.